Lymphangitis is an infection of the lymph vessels (channels). It is a common complication of certain bacterial infections.

 Causes, incidence, and risk factors

-The lymph system is a network of organs, lymph nodes, lymph ducts, and lymph vessels (or channels) that produce and move a fluid called lymph from tissues to the bloodstream.
+The lymph system is a network of lymph nodes, lymph ducts, lymph vessels, and organs that produce and move a fluid called lymph from tissues to the bloodstream.
 For more information on this part of the body, see lymph system.

 Lymphangitis most often results from an acute streptococcal infection of the skin.
-Less frequently it results from a staphylococcal infection.
+Less often, it is caused by a staphylococcal infection.
 The infection causes the lymph vessels to become inflamed.

 Lymphangitis may be a sign that a skin infection is getting worse.
 It should raise concerns that bacteria may spread into the bloodstream, which can cause life-threatening problems.